 You can upgrade the firmware of an operating FortiAnalyzer cluster in the same way as upgrading the firmware of a standalone FortiAnalyzer unit.

-Upgrade the secondary units first.
-Upgrade the primary unit last, after all secondary units have been upgraded and have synchronized with the primary unit.
-When you upgrade the primary unit, one of the secondary units is automatically selected to be the primary unit following the rules you set up in If the primary unit fails.
-This allows the HA cluster to continue operating through the upgrade process with primary and secondary units.
+Upgrade the backup units first.
+Upgrade the primary unit last, after all backup units have been upgraded and have synchronized with the primary unit.
+When you upgrade the primary unit, one of the backup units is automatically selected to be the primary unit following the rules you set up in If the primary unit fails.
+This allows the HA cluster to continue operating through the upgrade process with primary and backup units.

 During the upgrade, you might see messages about firmware version mismatch.
 This is to be expected.
 When the upgrade is completed and all cluster members are at the same firmware version, you should not see this message.